oanda/apidocs/v1/rates.md

 count
 : _Optional_  The number of candles to return in the response.
 This parameter may be ignored by the server depending on the time range provided.
 See "Time and Count Semantics" below for a full description.  *
 If not specified, __count__ will default to 500.
 The maximum acceptable value for __count__ is 5000.

 	__count__ should not be specified if both the __start__ and __end__ parameters are also specified.

 start<sup>2</sup>
 : _Optional_  The start timestamp for the range of candles requested.
-Must be specified in RFC3339 format.
+The value specified must be in a valid [datetime format](/docs/v1/guide/#datetime-format).

 end<sup>2</sup>
 : _Optional_  The end timestamp for the range of candles requested.
-Must be specified in RFC3339 format.
+The value specified must be in a valid [datetime format](/docs/v1/guide/#datetime-format).

 candleFormat
 : _Optional_ Candlesticks representation ([about candestick representation](#candlestick-representation)).
 This can be one of the following: